 During all this, I had asked the doctor I was currently seeing to help me with my stress outside of medication.
 I had noticed through the new awareness of my body that when my pain would come back it was always when I was the most stressed.
 I knew I needed better tools to deal with emotions and stress.

-I ultimately decided to change my career (dumbing that stress) and learn everything I could about these techniques that helped me and dive deeper into the emotional components of pain.
+I ultimately decided to change my career and learn everything I could about these techniques that helped me and dive deeper into the emotional components of pain.
 Through all this training I met even more amazing people who used even more techniques on me that continued to help my symptoms.
 Each training gave me more hope for myself and for others that are suffering.
-I eventually found functional medicine and dove deep into years of studying this way of thinking.
+I eventually found functional medicine and dove deep into years of studying with The School of Applied Functional Medicine.

 Through this process, I found my true passion.
 I am no longer angry that this happened to me.
 I am grateful for this accident and how it has helped me understand what many others are going through.

 I believe that I was ruining my body through my emotions and eating habits years before the accident and this was the universe kicking my butt and telling me to wake up.
 Follow your heart, help yourself, treat your mind and body better, and then get out there and help others!

 After getting through much of my physical pain, I still had some lingering issues.
 One of those was my problem with digestion.
 I reached out to one of my dear friends whom I connected with during my journey.
 She helped me understand my DNA better.
 She discovered that my DNA showed Hashimoto’s, an autoimmune disease that affects the thyroid.
 She also found hemochromatosis and MTHF issues.
 The biggest thing that I have learned with DNA is you can either feed your “unhealthy” DNA or you can feed your ‘healthy” DNA.